BiancaN13/Trello_Postman-API_Testing/README.md

 **Response Status Code:** `200 OK`
 ### API Request and Response
 ### JavaScript Tests
+- Verifies if the response status is 200 OK.
+- Verifies if the board was created with the correct name.
+- Verifies if the board is private.
+- Verifies if the calendar view is disabled.
 ## 3. Get Board

 **HTTP Method for Request:** `GET`